Your appointment may be:

 Virtual (video) appointments

-We use Attend Anywhere for virtual appointments.
+We use Microsoft Teams for video consultations.
 We'll let you know how to access this when we arrange your appointment.
-You can access Attend Anywhere on any device with a WiFi connection, camera and microphone.
+You can use any device with a WiFi connection, camera and microphone.
 Please let us know if you would prefer to have a telephone call.

 A virtual appointment will be very similar to a face-to-face one.
 Please make sure that you have set aside dedicated time for your appointment and that you are in a private space where you will not be disturbed.
 Your doctor may need to examine you on camera.